SalmonSlack/squish-plus/README.md

 <br/><br/>

 ## ✨ What's New
+### v1.07.2
+<sup>11/18/2025</sup>
+- Fixed a bug where players couldn't auto-restore
+- Added an additional restore sound effect courtesy of Yuyake!

 ### v1.07.1
 <sup>11/17/2025</sup>
 - Fixed a bug where players could splat when falling from high heights on Koopa Shells and while using Crazy Boxes